-The second proposition is that large spatial disparities in income can be a persistent
+The second proposition is that large spatial disparities in income can be a persistent 'equilibrium' outcome.

-'equilibrium' outcome.
 To establish this, the arguments of the preceding section need to be combined with other forces to give a theory of the location of economic activity, and consequent wage and income differentials.
 The best way to do this is by thinking about the profitability of a firm that is choosing between various production sites.
 How do the potential profits of such a firm vary across alternative locations?
 They depend on three elements. (i) Productivity, the determinants of which we have discussed above, and defined broadly to include the benefits of transport cost saving. (ii) Product market competition - ie, the number of competitors that the firm will face in its chosen location. (iii) Input prices, including those of intermediate goods and primary factors.
 The equilibrium location of activity is the arrangement of firms that causes productivity levels, product market competition and input prices to adjust until all firms are indifferent about their choice of location.

 Now consider the following thought experiment; what happens to the profits of firms in a location when an additional firm establishes operations in the same location?
 If profits increase then adding this firm increases the incentives for further firms to come, so there is an agglomeration process, with differences between locations becoming amplified.
 If profits fall, then activity will be dispersed and firms will tend to spread out.
 The productivity-proximity relationship is an amplification force, since adding firms raises productivity and profits of existing firms.
-Product market competition and input prices are dispersion forces; adding another firm crowds the market, this reducing revenue, and also bids up prices of immobile factors of production, raising costs.
+Product market competition and input prices are dispersion forces; adding another brings product market crowding, this reducing revenue, and will bid up prices of immobile factors of production, raising costs.

 Equilibrium location is therefore a balance between the productivity-proximity relationship, a force that amplifies initial differences, and product market competition and factor cost forces which tend to dampen down effects.
-This is an important generalization of standard trade theory.
-If there is free trade, then standard theory determines the location of production from just factor costs and endowments, the third element in our list of the determinants of firms' profitability.
+It is worth briefly remarking on the relationship between this approach and standard trade theory.
+If there is free trade, then standard theory determines the location of production from just factor endowments and hence factor prices, the third element in our list of the determinants of firms' profitability.
 If there are trade barriers, then supply and demand in national product markets also comes into effect, so location is determined also by product market competition.
-The new economic geography adds to this endogenous productivity differences.
+The new economic geography approach generalizes this, by endogenising productivity differences.
 Let us now see how it operates in different contexts.